jonathan-s/django-sockpuppet/docs/reflexes.md

 {% tabs %}
 {% tab title="Python" %}
-* `consumer` - The websocket connection from `django-channels`.
+* `consumer` - the Websocket connection from django channels.
-* `request` - A Django request object.
+* `request` - a django request object
+* `request.post` - If the page contains a form, this will find the closest form.
-* `session` - The Django session store for the current visitor.
+* `session` - the Django session store for the current visitor
-* `url` - The URL of the page that triggered the reflex.
+* `url` - the URL of the page that triggered the reflex
-* `element` - A dictionary-like object that represents the HTML element that triggered the Reflex.
+* `element` - a dictionary like object that represents the HTML element that triggered the reflex
+* `params` - Contains the form parameters for the closest form
 {% endtab %}
 {% endtabs %}